-(a) Subject to the provisions of Sections 4(b), 7(e), 7(f) and 14(b) hereof, at any time after the Close of Business on the Distribution Date, and at or prior to the Close of Business on the Expiration Date, any Rights Certificate, may be (i) transferred or (ii) split up, combined or exchanged for one or more other Rights Certificates, entitling the registered holder to purchase a like number of shares of Preferred Stock as the Rights Certificate or Rights Certificate at the office of the Rights
+(a) Subject to the provisions of Sections 4(b), 7(e), 7(f) and 14(b) hereof, at any time after the Close of Business on the Distribution Date, and at or prior to the Close of Business on the Expiration Date, any Rights Certificate, may be (i) transferred or (ii) split up, combined or exchanged for one or more other Rights Certificates, entitling the registered holder to purchase a like number of shares of Preferred Stock as the Rights Certificate or Rights Certificates surrendered then entitled such holder to purchase.
+Any registered holder desiring to transfer any Rights Certificate shall surrender the Rights Certificate at the office of the Rights

 Agent designated for the surrender of Rights Certificates with the form of certificate and assignment on the reverse side thereof duly endorsed (or, enclosed with such Rights Certificate, a written instrument of transfer in a form satisfactory to the Company and the Rights Agent, duly executed by the registered holder thereof or his attorney duly authorized in writing, and with such signature duly guaranteed.
 Any registered holder desiring to split up, combine or exchange any Rights Certificate shall make such request in writing delivered to the Rights Agent, and shall surrender the Rights Certificate to be split up, combined or exchanged at the office of the Rights Agent.
 Thereupon, the Rights Agent shall countersign and deliver to the Person entitled thereto a Rights Certificate or Rights Certificates, as the case may be, as so requested.
-The Company may require payment of a sum sufficient to cover any Transfer Tax that may be imposed in connection with any transfer, split up, combination or exchange of any Rights Certificates.
+The Company may require payment of a sum sufficient to cover any Transfer Tax that may be imposed in connection with any transfer, spl it up, combination or exchange of any Rights Certificates.
 The Rights Agent shall have no duty or obligation to take any action under any Section of this Agreement which requires the payment by a Rights holder of Transfer Taxes unless and until the Rights Agent is satisfied that all such Transfer Taxes have been paid.